 You can apply for tickets to any of our shows and – where possible – we will accommodate you.
 All we ask is that you provide a review of your experience; this could be a video, blog post, piece of poetry or artwork.
 Anything goes!

-To apply to be a Community Critic, please email firstname.lastname@example.org and let us know which event you’d like to attend, as well as your contact details.
+To apply to be a Community Critic for autumn 2021, please email firstname.lastname@example.org and let us know which event you’d like to attend, as well as your contact details.
 Please note, Community Critics tickets are always subject to availability.
 If we can’t offer tickets for your chosen event, we aim to offer a suitable alternative.

 Our Arts Development team work closely with the schools in the local area in order to get as many pupils as possible to visit The Riverfront and take part in creative activities.
 In addition to school appropriate main house and studio shows, The Riverfront is also able to offer free Into Film Festival screenings, workshops, tours, talks and specific projects all suitable for the school curriculum.

 If booking to come and see a show, we try to make it as easy as possible for schools.
 We offer a longer reservation period, invoice facility for ticket payment, special school prices, education packs and free tickets for supervising teachers.
 We also try to make the visit as safe and hassle free as possible, with coaches being able to drop off right outside the building.
 We can also help you to fill out a Risk Assessment before you get here.

 Once a term we send out schools newsletters to update teachers on exactly what is coming up on and off stage, and we arrange a special Creative Conversation evening to open creative learning conversations with schools and education providers.
 As part of this evening we invite teachers and group leaders to join us for a bite to eat, a show and an evening of networking as we showcase what The Riverfront has to offer, all completely free!